RaveTek/RaveTek/README.md

+Okay well, the Eagler desktop version of 1.14 is gone. (reasons are below!)
+But well, there is still the web port!
 New Project: Eaglercraft 1.16.5!
 Old Project: Eagler 1.14 DESKTOP RUNTIME!
 Deleted because people think it was copied.
 I got it from archive.org, as portable minecraft 1.14.
 Then, i edited it.
 NOTICE: